Your Blood Sugar is Important

 The Solution

-You don’t have to be perfect, but it only takes 3 days for hormone receptors to change out at a cellular level, which is important when we talk about hormone-resistance.
-If you are insulin or leptin resistant, then you may take a little longer to shift that resistance, but a healthy diet can take you there.
+Our body can handle the occasional spike in blood sugar, but the constant onslaught of highly processed food has been catastrophic for humanity.
+You don’t have to be perfect because it only takes 3 days for hormone receptors to change out at a cellular level.
+This is important to understand with regard to hormone-resistance.
+If you are insulin or leptin resistant, then you may take a little longer to shift that resistance, but a healthy diet of natural foods can take you there.

 Hormone Resistance

-Having a hormone resistance is like having a drug tolerance.
+Having a hormone resistance is like having a drug tolerance or caffeine tolerance.
 You require more of the same hormone to have the same effect or worse, it starts to lose all of it’s effect.
 It can take longer than 3 days for this tolerance to change.

-It may take a few weeks or months depending on how off it was.
+It may take a few weeks or months depending on how out of balance it was.
 You can use a glucometer for tracking your progress.

 Other Uses for Glucometer and Blood Ketone Meter

-Fats that easily convert into ketones like coconut oil or MCT oil can help with this stabilization.
+Fats that easily convert into ketones like coconut oil, MCT oil, or grass-fed butter can help with this stabilization.
 Also, as you start to get more calories from fats, then you won’t be having as much glucose to spike your blood sugar in the first place.
+Just a steady supply of slow-burning calories at all times.

 The Best Ways To Build Up and Monitor Ketones

-We can use the meters to track our levels and watch our progress with data.
+We can use a glucometer and ketone meter to track our levels and watch our progress with data.

 This is a Very Accurate Device to Monitor Blood Sugar AND Ketones